ciubotaru/bitfield/README.md

 bffz() finds the first clear bit in a bitfield

+bfls() finds the last set bit in a bitfield

 bfhamming() counts the Hamming distance between two bitfields

 bfisempty() checks whether all bit of an array are unset